 The tournament, which is the biggest and most important sporting event in the Southern Hemisphere, is also called the Grand Slam of Asia/Pacific and is eagerly awaited and received with much enthusiasm by tennis aficionados each year.
 The fact that the event recorded the highest attendance at a Grand Slam tournament stands as proof to its popularity.
 No less than 743,667 people attended the Australian Open in 2018.

 When it comes to competition types during the event, it should be mentioned that the tournament includes men’s and women’s singles, men’s, women’s and mixed doubles, as well as junior’s championships.
 Additionally, there are events dedicated to wheelchair-bound players and legends.
+The matches are always a popular thing to bet on, and even small sportsbooks such as the World Star offer some odds on them together with their own World Star betting bonus.

 In the last decade, the tennis championship has been dominated by the “Big Four”, comprised of Roger Federer, Novak Djokovic, Rafael Nadal, and Andy Murray.